meilisearch/meilisearch-js/README.md

 const meili = new MeiliSearch(config)

-await meili.createIndex({ uid: 'books' }) // if your index does not exist let index = await meili.getIndex('books'); // If you already created your index
+await meili.createIndex({ uid: 'books' }) // if your index does not exist let index = await meili.getIndex('books') // If you already created your index

 let documents = [
   { book_id: 123, title: 'Pride and Prejudice' },